Asone/nostrss/README.md

 Cronjob rules are defined in the [feeds config file](./src/fixtures/rss.json) following the [cron crate rules](https://crates.io/crates/cron).

 For each tick the remote feed will be matched with a local fingerprint, for which, any unmatching entry against of the feed will be broadcasted to relays.

+## CLI

+Nostrss comes with a CLI to perform live operations.

 ## Build from sources